 AREA TASK SCORE IV&V OBSERVATIONS CAP - 9 Verify that all system interfaces are identified, and specifications are defined.
-3 The Project has provided standard interface layouts and, with one exception, has completed work with agencies and partner systems to finalize specifications for the CMS Wave.
-Recently identified limitations regarding DFS Treasury's newly contracted investment portfolio data service provider introduced the need to reevaluate some interface designs to fulfill functional requirements.
-Work has begun on determining specifications for subsequent Waves.
-This situation is being managed discretely in Issue 25.
+3 The Project has provided standard interface layouts and is in the process of working with agencies and partner systems to test functionality for the CMS Wave.
+Issue 25: Provider limitations in DFS Treasury's newly contracted investments data service have introduced the need to re-evaluate some interface designs to fulfill functional requirements.
+Issue 26: Unanticipated work is needed to resolve interface format conflicts with standard functionality to support Treasury banking interfaces.
 CAP - 10 Verify approved interface specifications are documented and available and that appropriate relationships (such as interface working groups) are in place with all agencies and organizations supporting the interfaces.
 3 The Project has shared CMS Wave and Central Wave interface layouts and has confirmed specifications for CMS Wave.
 Based on observations and feedback from engagement activities for Central Wave, it is unclear that all agencies are independently assessing impacts to their agency business systems to identify resources needed to prepare for the changes to data and processes that will result from Florida PALM Central Wave.
-In some cases there are inconsistencies in what an agency will include in status reports and what's indicated in their interface inventory.
+In some cases, there are inconsistencies in what an agency will include in status reports and what's indicated in their interface inventory.
 CAP - 11 Verify that the processes and tools are in place to identify software versions within environments and to rebuild system configurations based on predecessors.
 5 No Material Findings CAP - 12 Verify that sufficient software instances and environments are available for training, test, and production and that formal control procedures are in place to avoid conflicting demands.
 5 No Material Findings